the-nemz/metro-dreamin/README.md

 ## Contact

-If you have any feature suggestions, questions, or anything, please DM me on twitter [@metrodreamin](https://twitter.com/MetroDreamin)!
+If you have any feature suggestions, questions, or anything, please DM me on twitter [@metrodreamin](https://twitter.com/MetroDreamin) or [email me](mailto:metrodreamin@gmail.com)!

 ## Project Structure